A library collection hosted by CPIR

 A Native Perspective on Preschool Suspension and Expulsion

 This article highlights key findings on preschool suspension and expulsion based on the Civil Rights Data Collection (CRDC).
 There are significant racial disparities in how Native preschoolers are disciplined, including being suspended or expelled from preschool, and the frequency of the discipline, all of which has a powerful impact on young children’s mental well-being.
 The article will help Parent Centers who work with young Native children with disabilities to understand key barriers they face in their earliest years of school and how these influence children’s social-emotional well-being and academic achievement.
-[4-page brief in Word and PDF, 2018]
+[4-page brief in Word and PDF, Reviewed in 2024]

 A Native Perspective on Preschool Suspension and Expulsion in Word